Seesam24601/TAMMI/docs/functions.md

 By default, this the `replace_assets` function.
 This returns the `assets` table with the `year_built` column replaced for every asset with an action in `performed_actions` where `replacement_flag` is 1.

+Changing this from its default may cause issues with the default `actions_by_age` function for the `necessary_actions` function type.
+See the section on that function for details.

 ## Cost Adjustment